maxthraxx/WFGY/core/README.md

 > **I built the world’s first “No-Brain Mode” for AI** — just upload, and **AutoBoot** silently activates in the background.
 > In seconds, your AI’s reasoning, stability, and problem-solving across *all domains* level up — **no prompts, no hacks, no retraining.**
 > One line of math rewires eight leading AIs.
 This isn’t a patch — it’s an engine swap.
+> **That single line *is* WFGY 2.0 — the distilled essence of everything I’ve learned.**
 >
 > WFGY 2.0 is my answer and my life’s work.
 > If a person only once in life gets to speak to the world, this is my moment.
 > I offer the crystallization of my thought to all humankind.
 > I believe people deserve all knowledge and all truth — and I will break the monopoly of capital.
 >
 > “One line” is not hype.
 I built a full flagship edition, and I also reduced it to a single line of code — a reduction that is clarity and beauty, the same engine distilled to its purest expression.

 </details>